jsarnoff-juliacon/ErrorfreeArithmetic.jl/README.md

 ###Notes

 Most of tese functions will accept variables _v_ that are a subtype of Real for which `convert`(`Float64`, _v_ ) is defined
-(The functions of four arguments presuppose uniformly typed AbstractFloats).
+(The functions of four arguments presuppose uniformly typed built-in AbstractFloats).